VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 * The system persists these events in an event store.
 * An aggregate can rebuild its state by replaying its past stream of events.
-* Other aggregates and workflows (possibly in different bounded contexts) can subscribe to these events.
+* Other aggregates and process managers (possibly in different bounded contexts) can subscribe to these events.

 ### Raising Events when the State of an Aggregate Changes